bagasjs/bagasjs/README.md

 <br />

-I'm  a self-taught programmer and basically do programming for fun.
+I'm  a self-taught programmer and basically doing programming for fun.
 <br />

 **About me**